 The Department of Foreign Languages and the English Department jointly offer this course.
 ESL is a course for non-native English speaking students, and it is designed to focus on listening, spoken communications and pronunciation, and reading/writing skills.
-Credit, three hours.

 LING-191.
 UNIVERSITY SEMINAR I - FOREIGN LANGUAGES